Watermelon experts for four generations: How Philadelphia's Carter Melons got their start and became a staple

 Carter Melons is now a fourth-generation family business, and loyal customers gush about the Carters' status as a staple in Southwest Philadelphia.

-"Everybody know about this melon," said one man who pulled up along the shoulder of the road to buy one of the fruits.
+"Everybody know about this spot," said one man who pulled up along the shoulder of the road to buy one of the fruits.

 Carter Melons dates back more than 70 years in Philly, known for quality and consistency.